Why your last video didn't work. (It wasn't the production.)

 And then we own it — no retainer.

-The whole method is built to make us independent.
+The whole method is built to make us self-sufficient.
 We keep the Playbook, we run the loop, and we don't end up renting our own strategy back forever.
-The product is our autonomy.
+What we're buying is our autonomy.

 Stop guessing.
 Start with why.